 Louis Nizer was a noted trial lawyer who successfully argued two First Amendment cases involving film censorship before the Supreme Court.
 Nizer had many celebrity clients, including singer Eddie Fisher with whom he is pictured in this photo on the left.
-The photo was taken in New York on Jan.
-24, 1964 in relation to a divorce from Elizabeth Taylor.
-(AP Photo, used with permission from The Associated Press.)
+The photo was taken in New York in 1964 in relation to a divorce from Elizabeth Taylor.
+(AP Photo, used with permission from the Associated Press)

 Louis Nizer (1902–1994), one of America’s best-known trial lawyers, successfully argued two First Amendment cases before the Supreme Court.